 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-I made Chinese chicken noodles with some leftover peppers from the vegetable drawer and some chicken thighs from the freezer for dinner last week and after a few bites I got a kiss on the cheek and an exclamation that they were one of the best things I’d made in ages, and can we please please have them again soon?
-It was obvious that I had to share the recipe for these easy noodles so you can enjoy the same praise when you make them for dinner.
+I made Chinese Chicken Noodles with some leftover peppers from the vegetable drawer and some chicken thighs from the freezer for dinner last week and after a few bites I got a kiss on the cheek and an exclamation that they were one of the best things I’d made in ages, and can we please please have them again soon?
+It was obvious that I had to share the recipe for these easy noodles so you can enjoy the same praise when you make them for dinner!

 Easy Chinese noodles made with mixed peppers, juicy pieces of chicken thigh and fresh spring onions – a new quick, weeknight favourite in our house!